Skip to main content

 How much does LLC publication cost in my county?

-Publication costs vary dramatically by county, ranging from $150 in Albany to over $2,500 in Manhattan.
-See our comprehensive county-by-county cost breakdown for specific estimates.
+Publication costs vary dramatically by county.
+See our comprehensive county-by-county cost breakdown for specific estimates, or explore how changing county can save money.

 Do I need a lawyer to form an LLC?